Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Results

 The inverse $\S^{-1}$ plays an important role:

-where $\boldsymbol{g}_\sigma $ is the column of $\mathbb{S}^{-1}$ associated to species $Z_\sigma$, which denotes autocatalytic species of the $X$ or of the $Y$ type, and $ \Z $ is the set of all the autocatalytic species.
-It follows from the property of the inverse that $\boldsymbol{g}_\sigma $ represents a reaction pathway that produces a single unit of species $Z_\sigma$ without affecting the other species (see \emph{SI Appendix Section 2.2}).
-For this reason, $\boldsymbol{g}_\sigma$ is the \emph{elementary mode of production} of species $Z_\sigma$ \cite{Blokhuis2020}.
-From all the elementary modes of production, one can build a reaction vector $ \mathbf{g} \equiv \sum_\sigma \boldsymbol{g}_\sigma$, which represents a combination of elementary modes that increases the amount of all the autocatalytic species by one unit:
+where $\mathbf{g}_\sigma $ is the column of $\mathbb{S}^{-1}$ associated to species $Z_\sigma$, which denotes autocatalytic species of the $X$ or of the $Y$ type, and $ \Z $ is the set of all the autocatalytic species.
+It follows from the property of the inverse that $\mathbf{g}_\sigma $ represents a reaction pathway that produces a single unit of species $Z_\sigma$ without affecting the other species (see Supplementary Note 2).
+For this reason, $\mathbf{g}_\sigma$ is the elementary mode of production of species $Z_\sigma$ \cite{Blokhuis2020}.
+From all the elementary modes of production, one can build a reaction vector $ \mathbf{g} = \sum_\sigma \mathbf{g}_\sigma$, which represents a combination of elementary modes that increases the amount of all the autocatalytic species by one unit:

 where $\mathbf{1}$ is a column vector full of ones.
-The existence of this vector is a sufficient condition for autocatalysis. \\ The steady-state of \eqref{eq:dyn_internal_CRN_2} is a vector belonging to the left nullspace of $\S^{Y}$ \cite{Rao2016, Polettini2014}, which is spanned by $\gX$, the elementary mode of production associated to the $X$-species.
+The existence of this vector is a sufficient condition for autocatalysis.

+The steady-state of Eq.~\eqref{eq:dyn_internal_CRN_2} is a vector belonging to the right nullspace of $\S^{Y}$ \cite{Rao2016, Polettini2014}, which is spanned by $\gX$, the elementary mode of production associated to species $X$.
 Thus, the stationary flux vector can be written as

-which expresses a {\it tight coupling} condition, since all stationary fluxes are proportional to the same function $\mathcal{J}^\ss$.